mrs-brubotics/documentation_brubotics/source/Configuration_for_Autonomous_Flight.rst

   sudo nano /etc/rc.local

-* Paste the following in that file :
+* Paste the following in that file:

 .. code-block:: shell